• Skip to primary navigation

 This is such an easy recipe.
 Based on many mistakes made over the years, I've learned these cooking tips along the way:

-However, to avoid air bubbles, stick to the timing and place a sheet of baking paper at the bottom of the water bath (bain-marie) before filling with water in the oven.
-This stops the water from boiling up to the top of the dishes while cooking, enabling a more even temperature.
+To avoid larger air bubbles, stick to the timing and place a sheet of baking paper at the bottom of the water bath (bain-marie) before adding the water.
+This helps keep the heat more even during baking.

 • Why has my caramel turned white and solidified?
 This is either because the temperature was too low or you stirred the sugar while on the heat.
 Don't disturb the sugar crystals.
 Once it's on the heat, leave it alone and ensure the heat is medium to high.